lornasong/download-terraform-poc/README.md

 Edit Makefile variables that will ensure the right Terraform binary for your system is downloaded and where to place the binary.
 - TF_PATH: path to move the Terraform binary to
 - TF_VERSION: Terraform version to use
-- OS: Your system's operating system
+- OS: your system's operating system
-- ARCH := Your system's architecture
+- ARCH: your system's architecture

 To apply: `make apply`